wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Create a new `PageSettings` object and fill the pageIndex, page Size or both to your liking.
 Simplemattable will automatically detect the change and forward the new settings to the paginator.
 Also, a new page event will be emitted, so you normally do not need to write any extra code.

-All you need to go back to the first page, assuming you bound the pageSettings variable to the `pageSettings` input parameter of simplemattable, is:
+All you need to do to go back to the first page, assuming you bound the pageSettings variable to the `pageSettings` input parameter of simplemattable, is:

 ```
 this.pageSettings = {⁣